wkeeling/resume/README.rst

 - Used Python/JSON/REST to implement a prototype of the "self-learning climate" feature for the SLC.
 Successfully delivered the prototype into user trials, allowing the business to evaluate the concept, make refinements and ultimately decide upon its applicability for production road cars.

-- Used an incremental test-driven approach to develop the feature with regular in-car demonstrations to stakeholders, showcasing new functionality and gathering feedback.
+- Used an incremental test-driven approach to develop the feature with regular in-car demonstrations to stakeholders, to showcase new functionality and gather feedback.

 - Responsible for the implementation of the Smart Traffic Alerts feature into the SLC.
 This feature, written in Python and Javascript/JQuery, displayed a map on the car's dashboard when traffic problems were detected ahead.
 It interacted with the Google Maps Directions API and Bing Routes API.